wifisensing/PicoScenes-Manual/source/installation.rst

 Performance Tuning (for Heavy SDR User)
 =========================================

-If your research depends heavily on SDR, the following two system-level performance tunings can yield substantial performance improvements.
+If your research depends heavily on SDR, the following performance tuning tricks can yield substantial performance improvements.

 - Disable Hyper-threading
-    The PicoScenes's Wi-Fi baseband implementation is *currently* a single-threaded processing flow, thus its performance highly depends on the single-core CPU performance.
-Disabling hyper-threading can provide roughly 10% increase in total throughout.
+    The PicoScenes's Wi-Fi baseband implementation is *currently* a single-threaded processing flow; therefore, its performance highly depends on the single-core CPU performance.
+Disabling hyper-threading can provide a roughly 10% increase in total throughout.
 There is usually an option in BIOS to disable it.

 - Disable Spectre/Meltdown vulnerability protection
-    **If you are in absolute safe environment**, disabling this vulnerability protection can improve the performance of the speculative execution and the overall throughput.
+    **If you are in an absolutely safe environment**, disabling this vulnerability protection can improve the performance of the speculative execution and the overall throughput.

-    This can be done by replacing the default ``GRUB_CMDLINE_LINUX_DEFAULT='...'`` line with the following line in your ``/etc/default/grub`` file.
-Modifying this file requires root privilege.
+    To disable the protection, you open /etc/default/grub file with root privilege and replace the default GRUB_CMDLINE_LINUX_DEFAULT='...' line with the following line.

     .. code-block:: bash